grodansparadis/vscp-espnow/README.md

 ## Overview

-vscp-espnow implements esp-now for ESP32 nodes using the VSCP protocol for appliction level communication. vscp-espnow is using the [esp-idf framework](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html).
+vscp-espnow implements esp-now for ESP32 nodes using the VSCP protocol for application level communication. vscp-espnow is using the [esp-idf framework](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html).

-- All communication is encrypted using AES-128 CTR
+- All communication is encrypted.
+- VSCP level II events is used to control and share information.
+Giving a common way for equipment with different origin to work together.
-- Suitable for sensor networks or control systems with lower packet count and small payload and where high response time is needed.
+- Suitable for sensor networks or control systems.
+High response time.
-- Nodes can forward events.
+- Nodes can forward events and extend over larger areas.
 - vscp-espnow defines three types of nodes.
-   - **Alpha nodes** have a wifi connection, a web-server, MQTT, VSCP Link server, remote logging.
-Other Alpha and  Beta and Gamma nodes can bind to an Alpha node forming a communication cluster that share a common encryption key.
+   - **Alpha nodes** have a wifi connection, a web-server, MQTT, optional VSCP Link server, remote logging.
+Other Alpha and  Beta and Gamma nodes can bind to an Alpha node forming a communication cluster that share a common encryption key and communication channel.
 Alpha nodes are provisioned using Bluetooth.
    - **Beta nodes** are nodes that connect to a cluster using esp-now and they are *__always powered__*.
+A beta node is added to the cluster by interaction with an Alpha node.
    - **Gamma nodes** are nodes that connect to a cluster using esp-now and sleep most of the time.
+A gamma node is added to the cluster by interaction with an Alpha node.
 Normally they are *__battery powered__*.
 - All nodes can have firmware updated over the AIR (OTA).
 - All nodes can do remote logging for easy monitoring and debugging of a device.